-The entire proposal package must be no more than 20 pages, inclusive of the title, proposal text (10 pages max), budget narrative and budget form 90-4.
-Two (2) page CV, references cited, applicable permits or permissions, and letters of support will not be part of the page limit.
+The entire proposal package must be no more than 20 pages, inclusive of proposal text (10 pages max), budget narrative and budget form 90-4.
+Two (2) page CV, references cited, applicable permits or permissions, NEPA questionnaire, data sharing plan and letters of support will not be part of the page limit.